The beautiful Portmarnock Beach is arguably one of the best beaches in Dublin.

 Can you swim in Portmarnock Beach?

 Yes, you can.
-However, there has been some no swim warnings for Velvet Strand recently, so check locally before you hop in.
+However, from time to tom, there are no swim warnings for Velvet Strand, so check locally before you hop in.

 Where do you park for Velvet Strand in Portmarnock?